blacklocus/jres/README.md

 Jres
 ====
-A Java ElasticSearch client library with does not have a code dependency on the entire ElasticSearch library.
+A Java ElasticSearch client library which does not have a code dependency on the entire ElasticSearch library.
 All communication is JSON over HTTP.